simonmeusel/MuteSpotifyAds/README.md

 ### Troubleshooting

-If the Application deos not work, follow the steps for enabling a endless private Spotify session.
+If the Application does not work, follow the steps for enabling a endless private Spotify session.

 ## Endless private Spotify session